leotrs/erdos/content/challenges/reprs/adjmatrix.md

     1. What can you say about the entry at row $i$, column $j$, as compared to the entry at row $j$, column $i$?
     2. What if the graph is directed?
+3. What happens to the adjacency matrix of a graph if its nodes are labeled in a different order?
 2. For a given node `u` in the example network, compute the degree of `u` using only the adjacency matrix.
 3. Compute the density of the example network using only its adjacency